UPDATED OCT 17, 2019

 Whether you are looking for a hot flow, a restorative series, or just want to work on touching your toes — we have a welcoming place for you.
+Check out our list of the go-to yoga studios around Detroit.

 At Citizen Yoga, you feel at home.
 These downtown, Royal Oak, and Bloomfield studios have a strong sense of belonging and lots of smiling yogis, and the classes are inspiring and the teachers are empowering.
 Every session is a journey, and the instructors share wisdom through storytelling in every single class, allowing you to work your mind and your muscles.
 From the signature Blend class to the restorative evening series, we just cannot get enough.
 Class aside, we’re pretty obsessed with their apparel — who could resist buying a shirt that says, “Is it almost savasana?”